 - Add the other half of white wine and let the liquid get absorbed by the rice

-- Keep the risotto in movement for about 20 minutes or until the grains are al dente
+- Keep the risotto in movement for about 20 minutes or until the grains are cooked.

-- Once done, the consistency of the risotto should be quite wet still, like a muddy rice or rice pudding
+- Once done, the consistency of the risotto should still be pretty wet, like rice pudding.

 - Add the truffle olive oil, chopped flat leave parsley and the parmesan, mix check if more salt and pepper is needed and serve.